iocss/crossass/README.md

 }
 ```

-Where is the child element of the module variation `.nav-global` ...?
+Where is the module variation's element `.nav--global__menu` ...?

+You should put the declarations for the element into `.nav__menu` together...?
+Although it might not be a big issue while the module variation's element is the same as the parent module's element,
+it will breaks up the principle of the modular CSS.
+To extend parent module's elements, you hava to use `@extend` for the each elements.

 Crossass aims to be a Sass mixin / function library for easily building modular CSS.